ZombieToof/enlisted_random_soldiers/README.md

-# Enlisted random soldiers
+# Enlisted random soldiers (and weapons)

-Analyze drop rates for random troop reinforcements in Enlisted (by class, level and number of soldiers).
+Analyze drop rates for random troop reinforcements (by class, level and number of soldiers) and random weapon deliveries (weapon, normalized level and percent of pistol drops)in Enlisted.
 This is written to minimize the amount of input and the complexity of the script and is not intended to be pretty.

 ## Installation